dgildeh/JMXQuery/Readme.md

 List all metrics:

-`java -jar jmxquery.jar service:jmx:rmi:///jndi/rmi://localhost:1616/jmxrmi -list mbeans '*:*'`
+`java -jar jmxquery.jar -url service:jmx:rmi:///jndi/rmi://localhost:1616/jmxrmi -list mbeans '*:*'`

 To filter on a particular domain so you only see the JMX metrics available under that (i.e. java.lang) you can use the following command:

-`java -jar jmxquery.jar service:jmx:rmi:///jndi/rmi://localhost:1616/jmxrmi -list mbeans java.lang:*`
+`java -jar jmxquery.jar -url service:jmx:rmi:///jndi/rmi://localhost:1616/jmxrmi -list mbeans java.lang:*`

 If you want to filter on attribute name you could use the following query:

-`java -jar jmxquery.jar service:jmx:rmi:///jndi/rmi://localhost:1616/jmxrmi -list mbeans '*:*/HeapMemoryUsage'`
+`java -jar jmxquery.jar -url service:jmx:rmi:///jndi/rmi://localhost:1616/jmxrmi -list mbeans '*:*/HeapMemoryUsage'`

 This will list any MBean attributes that have that attribue name in the JVM.